shivapbhusal/textpy/README.md

 https://github.com/shivapbhusal/textpy
 ```

-Open your terminal, navigate to the root of the project folder, and enter the command below:
+Navigate to the root of the project directory, and enter the command below.
 ```Bash
 sudo python setup.py install
 ```